enterprisemodules/connect/doc/nutshell.md

 unqualified_name = 10
 ```

 Variable names can also contain a scope.
-Scopes are specfied by using double colon's (`::`)
+Scopes are specified by using double colon's (`::`)

 ```
 scope1::scope2::name = 10